 The Holy Bible is the world’s best-selling book with five billion copies sold.
 It is a small library containing 73 books written by different authors in different literary forms, and intended for different audiences.
 The Song of Moses in Exodus 15 and the Song of Deborah in Judges 5 are believed to be the most ancient parts of the Bible that were written around the 12th century B.C.
 The latest ones are the letter to the Hebrews and the Second Letter of Peter, which, as per tradition, were written in the year 100 A.D.

-As I have mentioned in my previous post, Saint Peter disallowed private interpretations of the Sacred Scripture (Cf 2 Pt 1:19).
+Saint Peter disallowed private interpretations of the Sacred Scripture (Cf 2 Pt 1:19).
 Hence, it is important that when we read and study the Holy Bible, we have to remind ourselves that the Mother Church, guided by the Triune God since the beginning of Christianity, has been commissioned to be the authentic interpreter of the Sacred Scripture (CCC 100).
 Christ gave us the Church and not a book.
 In fact, he did not ask anyone to write anything.

 So, we have to be humble and subject ourselves to the Church in order to understand the written Word of God.
 The Christian Community Bible: Catholic Pastoral Edition has provided its readers some guide on how to not misunderstand the Holy Bible.